Ariana Grande belts Aretha Franklin standard in tiny dress

 As former president Bill Clinton sat behind her with a big smile on his face, Grande appeared nervous as she made her way to the front of Greater Grace Temple, apparently unclear where she was supposed to stand for her performance of “(You Make Me Feel Like) a Natural Woman.”

-She found her footing, though, and made it through, collecting an awkward hug from one of the officiants at Franklin’s funeral.
+She found her footing, though, and made it through, collecting an awkward hug from Bishop Charles H. Ellis III of Greater Grace when she was finished.

 On Twitter, Grande’s dress was criticized as too short for church.